No-Fail Perennials of the Pacific Northwest

 Zones: 3-8

-Plant Name: Asarum europeaum
+Plant Name: Asarum europaeum

 Growing Conditions: Full shade and moist, well-drained soil

-Grow it with: Add fullness with the bushy growth and color of toad lily.
+Grow It With: Add fullness with the bushy growth and color of toad lily.

 Zones: 4-8